 Second-hand smoke costs Landlords report that it typically costs two to three times money more to turn over a unit where heavy smoking has occurred compared to a non-smoking unit.
 A no-smoking policy also eliminates the risk of burn marks in carpets and countertops, reduces costs related to frequent repainting and general maintenance, and alleviates the problem of lingering second-hand smoke odours, which can affect the attractiveness of a unit when it is shown to prospective tenants.
-Increased marketability A smoke-free environment is a valuable amenity to offer prospective tenants.
-The majority of Ontarians (83%) do not smoke, and smoke-free homes are already a social norm (at least 75% of all Canadian households do not permit smoking indoors).
+Increased marketability A smoke-free environment is a valuable amenity to offer increased marketability prospective tenants.
+The majority of Ontarians (83%) do not smoke, and smoke-free homes are already a social · · norm (at least 75% of all Canadian households do not permit smoking indoors).
 Market research also shows that, given a choice, 8/10 Ontarians would choose a smoke-free building.
 Reduced risk of fire According to fire loss statistics from the Ontario Office of the Fire Marshall and Emergency Management, during the 5 year period 2009-2013, cigarettes, pipes, and cigars ranked as the #1 ignition source for residential fire fatalities.
 1 in 4 home fire fatalities are caused by smoking articles.
-15 A bookbion indoon A healthier indoor Over 70 cancer-causing chemicals have been found in environment second-hand smoke.
+10 A healthier indoor Over 70 cancer-causing chemicals have been found in environment second-hand smoke.
 It causes respiratory & heart problems and is associated with Sudden Infant Death Syndrome (SIDS).
 Smoke also has negative health effects on pets such as dogs and cats.
-The only means of
+The only means of effectively eliminating health risks associated with indoor exposure is to ban smoking activity according to engineering standards group, the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE).